Select Page

 In Year 2, Leonard van der Kuijp, Professor of Tibetan and Himalayan Studies at Harvard University, led an exploration of the spread and development of Buddhism in the India-Nepal corridor based on medieval documents and modern practice.

-In Year 3, Michael Witzel, Wales Professor of Sanskrit at Harvard University, has led an exploration of multiple aspects of Hindu religion in Nepal, delving into various rituals.
-This too is based on medieval documents and modern practice, with special attention placed on their co-existence and the mutual influences with related Buddhist rites.
+In Year 3, Michael Witzel, Wales Professor of Sanskrit at Harvard University, led an exploration of multiple aspects of Hindu religion in Nepal, delving into various rituals.
+This too was based on medieval documents and modern practice, with special attention placed on their co-existence and the mutual influences with related Buddhist rites.

 Nepal encompasses, within the 100 miles from the Indian to the Tibetan border, all climates, from tropical rainforest to glacial deserts and the respective flora and fauna; as for the latter, the western and eastern Eurasian biospheres overlap on its territory, with remnants of Ice Age species.
 Human diversity matches this: there are 61 nationalities (janajaati) speaking Indo-European (Indo-Aryan), Tibeto-Burmese, Munda and totally isolated languages, and following various strands of Hinduism, Mahayana and Tantric Buddhism, tribal religions and various amalgamations of all these religions.
 The various cultures involved are as diverse, and often unique, such as that of the Newars of the Kathmandu Valley.